boldbi/bold-bi-docs/docs/resource-migration/migrate-data-sources-online.md

 ### Synchronize data source

-When you make some changes in an original data source, you can move those changes to the published site using the synchronize published resource option.
+When you make changes in an original data source, you can move those changes to the published site using the synchronize published resource option.

 ![Publish Synchronize](/static/assets/resource-migration/migrate-data-sources-online/images/publish-synchronize.png)